SH42913/tfc_structures/README.md

 ## TFC Structures Datapacks folder

-TFC Structures generates its own data-pack using configuration files, so it has its own directory for datapacks - * *tfc\_structures\_datapacks/tfc\_structures\_main**.
-But you may place YOUR datapacks or KubeJS-like datapack folder(use tfc\_structures\_main datapack as an example) directly to **tfc\_structures\_datapacks** folder, and it will load upon world creation.
+Dynamic TFC Structures generates its own data-pack using configuration files, so it has its own directory for datapacks - **tfc\_structures\_datapacks/tfc\_structures\_main**.
+But you may place YOUR datapacks or KubeJS-like datapack folder( use tfc\_structures\_main datapack as an example) directly to **tfc\_structures\_datapacks** folder, and it will load upon world creation.